-- We hope to learn about the inner workings of parser generators, as well as the theory that goes along with it. - We hope to develop a tool that addresses the complexities of other parser generators by having a simpler way to specify syntax and semantics. - We hope to build a small extension for the parser generator, that being the macro system, that allows for parsed code to be manipulated in a variety of ways.
+- We hope to learn about the inner workings of parser generators, and the theory that goes with it. - We hope to develop a tool that addresses the complexities of other parser generators by having a simpler way to specify syntax and semantics. - We hope to build a small extension for the parser generator (the macro system) that can manipulate parsed code in a variety of ways.

-Approach:
+Approach